How to Work Successfully with Digital Nomads

 • Assurance that the digital nomad will comply with the company’s cybersecurity policies.

-2. Be Adaptabile
+2. Be Adaptable

 The Great Realization prompted enterprises to move toward a blended workforce of employees and contractors.
 Adjustments were made as companies put independent talent into strategic roles and on multiple teams.
 As more of these professionals become digital nomads, further adjustments may need to be made.
 For example, there may be newly minted digital nomads on your team who are now working in distant time zones.
-Adjustments may be needed to meeting times or to the hours that the contractor will work concurrently with you.
+Adjustments may be needed to meeting times or the hours the contractor will work concurrently with you.
 In some cases, most communications may need to be asynchronous rather than in real-time.
 This kind of adaptability can allow the enterprise to engage the best talent for business needs regardless of location and work style.

 3. Maintain Flexibility

 Even for digital nomads traveling closer to home, unforeseen circumstances may delay communications or milestone achievement.
 Internet bandwidth may interfere with online meetings, delivery of digital documents, or interaction with online files.
 Glitches in equipment or applications that take time to fix could slow or stop progress for the digital nomad.
-Maintaining flexibility when such situations arise can help both client and contractor.
+Maintaining flexibility when such situations arise can help both the client and the contractor.

 Collaborate with your contractor at the start of the project around worst-case scenarios.
 Given their itinerary, what might get in the way of making progress with work?
 Consider establishing “Plan Bs” to put into play for possible issues or if your contractor encounters unexpected circumstances.
 This kind of flexibility can help ensure that the project can still proceed while issues are being addressed.